Maaxed/Fractal/README.md

 # Fractal

-A fractal generator running on you gpu, 100% written in rust
+A fractal generator running on your gpu, 100% written in rust

 ## How to run the code